MrAntonym/catan-tamandua/DECISIONTREE.md

 > 2x + 5x + 5x + 5x = 17x
 ![Example-2](https://drive.google.com/uc?id=1oqOurhQaDejQ9L-PJJCtilefZsEHDLhn)

+## Spread score
+Calculate by finding the mean distance from the mean probability of the hexes of a resource.
+> Example 3
+>
+>

 ## Next step
 If the bot is the last player picking where to place its first settlement then go to [Double settlement](#double-settlement).
 Otherwise, go to [First settlement](#first-settlement).